buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 If the spellcaster has not reviewed the spells after having rested at least 6 hours, they must pass a Magic Check for each spell formulated until they have reviewed.

-The spellcaster can also study spells from multiple Spellbooks..
+The spellcaster can also study spells from multiple Spellbooks...

 ## Attack Roll with Magic